looninho/CUDAEBL/README.md

 - Some suggestions to overcome large data size when implement dose distribution into hardware
 - FFT on very large data (no limit)
 - Using aws with preinstalled AMI
+- Convert DXF file to point with QGIS

 # Contributing